Me1e/raspi-llm/raspberry-pi-project/task.md

     - [ ] **Strategy for displaying full responses:**
         - In `main.py`'s `receive_from_gemini`:
             - Accumulate text parts from `outputTranscription` (or `modelTurn.parts.text` if AUDIO modality is off for some reason).
-            - Once a "turn" is considered complete by Gemini (e.g., after a series of audio chunks or a `turnComplete` message for text), or after a short delay of no new text, call the `display_on_oled` function (which Gemini would invoke via function calling, or `main.py` could call it directly with the accumulated text).
+            - Once a "turn" is considered complete by Gemini, call the `display_on_oled` function.
-            - The `display_on_oled_impl` function will need to handle text wrapping and potentially scrolling for longer messages on the small OLED screen.
-(Basic wrapping exists, scrolling needs review for long texts).
+            - The `display_on_oled_impl` function will need to handle text wrapping and potentially scrolling for longer messages.
+(Basic wrapping exists, scrolling needs review).
     - [ ] Test voice commands that elicit longer responses from Gemini to see how they are displayed on the OLED.

 ## Phase 7: Web Client Enhancements and User Interface